 However, one thing will always be relevant: your emergency food pantry.
 Don’t you have one?
 It is time you get one together.
 Being prepared isn’t just a trait of the Boy Scouts of America.
 It should be a trait for anyone living in America, as we are all susceptible to emergency situations.
 Especially those areas which are favorite spots of hurricanes.

-In this article, we will cover the 10 staples you should have in an emergency food pantry as well as how to start building yours up.
-In the event that you don’t have one already, we will show you the best methods for using, storing and stocking your emergency food pantry.
+In this article, we will cover the 10 staples you should have in a food pantry as well as how to start building yours up.
+In the event that you don’t have one already, we will show you the best methods for using, storing, and stocking your emergency food pantry.

 What is an Emergency Food Pantry?

 An emergency food pantry is basically an area of your home where you can store non-perishable foods and items that will help you survive emergency conditions.

 This can be an entire closet full of shelves or a simple little cooler on wheels ready to go with you.
 The size will be determined by a few factors and the necessary supplies it contains will be generalized based on your location or emerging threats from your area.

 A food pantry doesn’t have to cost a lot of money or stay so full you can’t keep the door closed.
 However, you should have enough supplies inside to feed every person inside your home for a few days or longer.

 The most prepared pantries also have non-food supplies and enough extra for unexpected days or unexpected persons.

 Here we will cover the necessities and amounts to get one person through three days of emergency conditions.
 If you have more people or want to add unexpected additions, just multiply the items by the number of people you want to hold supplies for.